 Missing your family and friends back at home can leave us feeling low.
-After all, we’re only human, and when we were in our hometown, we had our home comforts and safety blanket.
+After all, we’re only human, and when we were in our hometown, we had our home comforts and towel warmers for safety blanket.
 Now, you don’t have that familiarity, and when something goes awry, it can be hard to see the good when everything isn’t working out.
 So how can you keep your spirts lifted when you’re on a bus from Thailand to Laos or working on the vineyards in Australia, trying to work for your second-year visa?
 Here are a few ideas.

 Call a Friend